CWang24/DDR2_Controller/README.md

 # DDR2 Controller
-System Frequency: 500MHz
+System Frequency: 500MHz</b>
-DDR2 Frequency:250MHz
+DDR2 Frequency:250MHz</b>
+OSU’s 0.18um standard cell library to be used for synthesis.</b>
 Generally speaking, what I did in this project:
 - Designed and implemented a <b>DDR2 controller</b> in <b>Verilog HDL</b> and simulated the designs along with <b>Denali’s DDR2 model</b> using <b>Cadence NC-Verilog</b>.
 - <b>Synthesized</b> the entire design with <b>Synopsys Design Compiler</b>.